 TGah editor to modify the 7th paragraph of this subcluase as the following:

-When the RAW type is AP PM RAW/ non-TIM RAW, the RAW is either used for AP Power Management (as described in 10.2.1.19) or used for reserving channel time for non-TIM STAs, depending on the values of RAW Type Options subfield.
+When the RAW type isSimplex RAW, the RAW is either used for AP Power Management (as described in 10.2.1.19), for reserving channel time for non-TIM STAs, or for the omni-RAW depending on the values of RAW Type Options subfield.
+For the Simplex RAW, slotDefinition/Format Indication, Cross Slot Boundary, and Number of Slots subfields of the Slot Definition field are set to 1.

 TGah editor to add the following paragraph after the 9th paragraph of this subcluase: